-The contribution of intermittent and storage resources to reliability has been addressed in the PJM capacity market using derating factors in order to help ensure that MW of capacity are comparable, regardless of the source.
-Derating factors based on average generation during summer peak hours were used prior to the 2023/2024 Delivery Year to determine capacity values for wind and solar generators.
-108 On July 30, 2021, FERC approved new rules in PJM for determining the capacity value of intermittent generators based on the effective load carrying capability (ELCC) method.
-109 The MMU opposed PJM's ELCC rules because they relied on significant counterfactual behavioral assumptions for storage and demand response resources, did not apply to all resource types, used invented (putative) data, used average technology values, were not locational, and provided for a long term guarantee of high average ELCC values for existing resources, among other issues.
-110 PJM's ELCC approach is an ex ante, administrative determination by PJM based on a black box model, of the capacity value of resources.
-The ELCC values are on a class average technology class basis with no recognition of locational differences and no opportunity to recognize actual performance in the delivery year.
+among other issues.112 PJM's ELCC approach is an ex ante, administrative determination by PJM based on a black box model, of the capacity value of resources.
+The ELCC values are on a class average technology class basis with only limited recognition of locational differences and no opportunity to recognize actual performance in the delivery year.
 PJM does not check the actual cleared capacity in capacity market auctions to verify if the cleared capacity is expected to provide the target reliability.
-Capacity values determined by the PJM average ELCC approach are being used for the 2023/2024 and 2024/2025 Delivery Years.
-On January 30, 2024, FERC accepted PJM's modified marginal ELCC approach and it was used to determine capacity values for the 2025/2026 Base Residual Auction held in July 2024.111 PJM's modified marginal ELCC approach was used to determine the capacity values for thermal resources and demand resources in addition to the intermittent resources.
+Capacity values determined by the PJM average ELCC approach were used for the 2023/2024 and 2024/2025 Delivery Years.
+On January 30, 2024, FERC accepted PJM's modified marginal ELCC approach and it was used to determine capacity values for the 2025/2026 Base Residual Auction held in July 2024.113 PJM's modified marginal ELCC approach was used to determine the capacity values for thermal resources and demand resources in addition to the intermittent resources.

 The ELCC approach is not an appropriate way to define the MW capacity value for intermittent and storage resources, or for thermal resources, in a market.
 ELCC was developed as, and remains, a utility planning tool rather than a market design tool.
-ELCC was attractive as a possible analytical basis for the derating of intermittent and storage resources to a MW level consistent with their actual availability and consistent with a perfect resource, or at least a thermal resource.
+ELCC was attractive as a possible analytical basis for the derating of intermittent and storage resources to a MW level consistent with their actual availability.
 The impetus made sense but the actual application of the ELCC planning tool cannot work in markets that include intermittent or thermal resources.
 The underlying logic makes sense but PJM's implementation does not.
-Neither intermittent nor thermal resources are the perfect resource.
-There are thermal resources, currently credited with full capacity value, that are much less available than some intermittent resources that are derated.